MishaelThomas/Construct-O-Bot-eYRC-2019-20-/README.md

 *Stage 1*: Implementing the given task using simulation.
 This includes Task 0 and Task 1.
   * *Task 0*: Installation and testing of necessary software (Visual Studio IDE and V-REP robot simulator).
-  * *Task 1*: Using path planning, line following and wall following algorithms to complete the given task in shortest possible time.
+  * *Task 1*: Using path planning and line following algorithms to complete the given task in shortest possible time.

 *Stage 2*: This stage involves working with actual hardware to implement the solution developed before.
   * *Task 2*: Printing arena in a flex sheet and constructing blocks and houses as per rulebook.
 Hardware testing also needs to be done.